 Is it Possible to save $2000 per month?

-The question may sound impossible to the ears of masses, not because they don’t have the capacity or the money but their lifestyles.
-Anyone who comes up with a saving goal will agree that their first step is to check their monthly lifestyles.
+The question may sound impossible to the ears of the masses, not because they don’t have the capacity or the money, but their lifestyles.
+Anyone who comes up with a saving goal will agree that their first step is to check their lifestyle.
 The check exposes areas where money is being spent unnecessarily.